Marijuana Street Names and Nicknames

 There are also cultural terms for marijuana that vary throughout distinct geographic regions.
 For example, marijuana is called “dagga” in South Africa.
 North Africans call the drug “kif.”
 In Jamaica, it is called “ganja.”
 The Spanish term is “mota” and the Hawaiian name for marijuana is “pakalolo.”

 Hearing your loved one use any of these nicknames may alert you to the possibility that he or she may be using marijuana.
-If you suspect your loved one may be using marijuana, you might recognize some of the additional signs and symptoms of marijuana use:
+If you suspect your loved one may be using marijuana, you might also recognize in them certain signs and symptoms of marijuana use:2,3,4

 - Preoccupation with visual, taste and audio stimuli.